PyPSA/PyPSA/doc/design.rst

 Internal use of per unit
 ===========================

-Per unit values of voltage and impedance are used interally for network calculations.
+Per unit values of voltage and impedance are used internally for network calculations.
 It is assumed internally that the base power is 1 MVA.
 The base voltage depends on the component.